tochev/git-vanity/README.md

 See the previous question.

+#### Does it work with GPG singed commits?

+No, it will not work correctly on a signed commit.

+If you apply it on a signed commit you must first remove the signature (you can use `git vanity 0 -W`) and then run it for the desired prefix.

 #### Will it always find a hash?

 The short answer is if the prefix is short - yes, if it is not - it is up to your luck.